 - Figure out what and who your program resources are as well as the program requirements in terms of grades and coursework load.

-Although not required education for many occupations, a master’s degree can prepare you for leadership roles, advance your career, conducting research, or prepare you for certification or licensure in a regulated career.
+Although not required education for many occupations, a master’s degree may prepare you for leadership roles, advance your career, conducting research, or prepare you for certification or licensure in a regulated career.